lsst-dm/ctrl_oods/doc/lsst.ctrl.oods/index.rst

-.. py:currentmodule:: lsst.ctrl.oods

-.. _lsst.ctrl.oods:
+.. _lsst.ctrl.oods-package:

 ##############
 lsst.ctrl.oods
 ##############

 ..
-Paragraph that describes what this Python module does and links to related modules and frameworks.
+Add a sentence/short paragraph describing what the package is for.

+The ``ctrl_oods`` package provides [...].

 .. .. _lsst.ctrl.oods-using: